shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 #### Usage per Application

-Arcana Network maintains per-application usage statistics separately for both the 'Testnet' and 'Mainnet' configuration profiles.
+{{config.extra.arcana.company_name}} Network maintains per-application usage statistics separately for both the 'Testnet' and 'Mainnet' configuration profiles.

 In the *Manage Apps* dashboard screen, all registered applications are listed as cards.
 Each application card displays the 'Total Users' statistic.
-This refers to the total monthly active application users that are utilizing the Arcana Testnet/Mainnet.
+This refers to the total monthly active application users that are utilizing the {{config.extra.arcana.company_name}} Testnet/Mainnet.
 To view per application usage details, you need to select 'Testnet' or 'Mainnet' profile and look at the application dashboard screen that displays the following usage statistics:

 * Number of logged-in users